Updated December 17, 2024

 - ‘Essentials’ could be one of the categories on your packing list.
 Add anything associated with finances and identity.
 Make a note of what documentation will be required to leave and return to your home country, and enter and leave other countries on your itinerary.
 Think about how you’ll access and manage finances while on the move.
 It could also include information for responding to emergency situations.
 Here’s an example:

-2. Identify what’s needed to stow your essentials
+2. Identify what’s needed to securely stow your essentials

 Some travellers use a travel document organizer for their passport, itinerary, boarding passes, trusted traveller card, tickets, bookings, and any other documentation needed while in transit.
 They’re usually zippered, and come with a removable wrist strap.